Controlled Text Generation with Natural Language Instructions

 \subsection{Extension to Conditional Text Generation}

-The aforementioned data synthesis pipeline is applicable to unconditional text generation.
-However, enabling controlled text generation for conditional text generation applications is important for real-world applications.
-Therefore, we extend the above pipeline to conditional text generation tasks by replacing randomly sampled texts from C4 with the ground-truth output in labeled conditional text generation tasks and compose the original task-specific prompt with the natural language instruction for the constraints\footnote{We only consider lexical constraints for simplicity.}.
-For example, for a training instance paraphrase generation: ``How far is Earth from Sun; What is the distance between Sun and Earth'', the input with lexical constraint would be: ``Write a paraphrase of How far is Earth from Sun with keywords \textit{distance}''.
-We consider paraphrase generation and question generation with the Quora Question Paraphrase dataset and the SQUAD question generation dataset~\citep{rajpurkar-etal-2016-squad,du-cardie-2018-harvesting} respectively. \footnote{\url{https://www.kaggle.com/c/ quora-question-pairs}}
+The aforementioned data synthesis pipeline as described is applicable to unconditioned text generation.
+However, several major applications of text generation (e.g., paraphrase generation, summarization, etc.) deal with the generation of text conditioned on another piece of text.
+Therefore, we also extend our controlled generation pipeline to conditional text generation tasks.

+In order to achieve this, instead of randomly sampling texts from a general unlabeled corpus like C4, we instead turn to datasets used for various conditional text generation tasks like paraphrase generation and summarization.
+In order to generate instructions for controllable conditional generation, we compose the original task-specific prompt with our natural language instructions for the set of control constraints.
+For instance, consider the following training instance for paraphrase generation: ``How far is the earth from the sun?'' $\mapsto$ ``What is the distance between the sun and the earth?''.
+In this case, the augmented instruction for a lexical constraint would be: ``Write a paraphrase of `how far is the earth from the sun with keyword \textit{distance}' ''.
+Our experiments consider paraphrase generation and question generation tasks and use the Quora Question Paraphrase dataset and the SQUAD question generation dataset~\citep{rajpurkar-etal-2016-squad,du-cardie-2018-harvesting}, respectively.\looseness=-1